 Cognizant of the increasing number of clergy holding bachelor's degrees and the difficulty in sending them overseas for further education, WAAST announced the launching of a graduate program, called Assemblies of God Graduate School of Theology (AGGST), in English.
 Recognizing the centrality of missio Dei (God's mission) in the purpose of God, AGGST held the conviction that the first graduate major should be in the area of missiology.
 Eighteen students, representing six nations of Africa and the USA, were admitted into the new program in May 1994.
 The MA degree has been offered in French since 2002.
-As of 2018, AGGST offers an MA degree in Theological Studies, with optional concentrations in Crosscultural Ministries, Christian Education, or Counseling.
+As of 2018, AGGST offers an MA degree in Theological Studies, with optional concentrations in Cross-cultural Ministries (Missiology), Christian Education, Counseling, and Biblical Exegesis.